GerritCodeReview/plugins_webhooks/src/main/resources/Documentation/config.md

 remote.NAME.retryInterval
 : The interval of time in milliseconds between the subsequent auto-retries.
   When not specified, the default value is derrived from global configuration.

+remote.NAME.disableSslVerification
+: When enabled SSL Certification verification is performed for remote url.
+  When not specified, the default value is derrived from global configuration.